■D. Anthony Venditti, “The Godfather of New England Auto Racing,” began construction of Seekonk Speedway in 1945.

 ■At 72 feet, the track is wide enough to allow 3 and 4 abreast racing.
 It is the widest track in New England.

-■There are seven divisions of race cars.
+■There are nine divisions of race cars.
 The premiere division is the famous Pro Stocks that originated in 1978 – extending the Speedway’s long line of firsts in auto racing.

 ■Centrally located on Route 6 just of 195, exits 1 or 2, the Speedway is situated between Providence and Fall River.
 It has easy access to all major highways, with many hotels, restaurants, and shopping centers nearby.